Website icon Xpert.Digital

 WebXR – The Web Extended Reality Technology Solution – Image: Xpert.Digital / thinkhubstudio|Shutterstock.com

-WebXR is a JavaScript programming interface (API) that allows applications to interact with augmented reality and virtual reality devices such as HTC Vive, Oculus Rift, Google Cardboard, or Open Source Virtual Reality (OSVR) in a web browser.
-The WebXR API is specified by a set of W3C specifications and is collaboratively managed by two groups, the Immersive Web Community Group and the Immersive Web Working Group.
+WebXR is a JavaScript application programming interface (API) that allows applications to interact with augmented reality and virtual reality devices such as HTC Vive, Oculus Rift, Google Cardboard, or Open Source Virtual Reality (OSVR) within a web browser.
+The WebXR API is specified by a set of W3C specifications and is jointly managed by two groups: the Immersive Web Community Group and the Immersive Web Working Group.

-This makes WebXR the new API standard for web developers, allowing them to create VR or AR applications without having to work directly with the respective hardware.
-Users can use just a web browser to view VR/AR content without having to install additional plugins or software.
+WebXR is therefore the new API standard for web developers, enabling them to create VR or AR applications without having to work directly with the hardware.
+Users can simply use a web browser to view VR/AR content without having to install any additional plugins or software.

 What you should know about WebXR, WebVR or WebAR!